 Repository Management with Nexus

 Once you create a new privilege, it will create four underlying privileges: create, delete, read, and update.
-The four privileges created by the form in Figure 6.30, “Managing Security Privileges” are shown in Figure 6.31, “Create, Delete, Read, and Update Privileges Created”.
+The four privileges created by the form in Figure 6.29, “Creating a New Repository Target Privilege” are shown in Figure 6.30, “Create, Delete, Read, and Update Privileges Created”.